Sables-Spanish Rivers

 Sables-Spanish Rivers is a township in Ontario, Canada, on the north shore of Georgian Bay.
 It is located in the Sudbury District, approximately 70 km west of Sudbury.

-The township was created in 1998 by amalgamating the former towns of Massey and Webbwood with the township of Spanish River and the unorganized geographic townships of May and Shakespeare, and was named for Massey's location at the junction of the Spanish and Aux Sables rivers.
+The township was created in 1998 by amalgamating the former towns of Massey and Webbwood with the Township of The Spanish River and the unorganized geographic townships of May and Shakespeare, and was named for Massey's location at the junction of the Spanish and Aux Sables rivers.

-The township's population was 3,214 in the Canada 2016 Census.
+The township's population was 3,237 in the 2021 Canadian census.
 The municipal offices are located in Massey.